Skip to contents

 When the formula rhs contains more than one power term, all power terms defined using ^ must be protected as "as.is" I(), as otherwise they are not powers but instead part of the formula specification.

 If the warning text is NULL or character(0) no warning is issued, but the test is done.
-In contrast, check.transf.rhs,check = FALSE and transf.lhs = FALSE skip these two tests.
-The caller always receives a length-1 logical as returned value.
+In contrast, check.transf.rhs,check = FALSE and transf.lhs = FALSE skip these two tests on with raw = TRUE.

 Examples